-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2015, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2017, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2015 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2017 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores 31% Number submitting SAT scores 149 C9 Percent submitting ACT scores 75% Number submitting ACT scores 357
+C9 Percent submitting SAT scores 33% Number submitting SAT scores 156 C9 Percent submitting ACT scores 77% Number submitting ACT scores 361

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 520 650
+C9 SAT Evidence-Based Reading

-C9 SAT Math 630 730
+and Writing 580 680

-SAT Writing 520 640
+C9 SAT Math 650 730

 SAT Essay

-C9 ACT Composite 25 30
+C9 ACT Composite 25 31

 C9 ACT Math 27 32

-C9 ACT English 25 32
+C9 ACT English 24 32

 C9 ACT Writing